nomath4u/radiusnetworks.github.io/ibeacon/android/configure.md

 ---
-layout: ibeacon
+layout: android-ibeacon-library
 ---

-#Configuring the Android iBeacon Library
+###Configuring the Android iBeacon Library

+Here is what you do...